cmditch/mel-bew3/README.md

 ## Why Elm

-I'd sum up the experience of programming in Elm in two words: **Fearless Refactoring**
+I'd sum up the experience of programming in Elm with two words: **Fearless Refactoring**

 This is by no means the only pleasantry the fine tree has to offer.